 About the Major How to Major in English

 Students who major in English can pursue a variety of careers.
 If you are thinking of majoring in English, first take one of the department's 200-level offerings (Shakespeare, one of the topical courses, or the Novel, Poetry, Southern American Literature, etc.).
 These courses also fulfill the FDR HL requirement.
-You may also take 203 or 204, creative writing, for HA credit.
-You may begin this work at the 200-level as soon as you have fulfilled FDR FW, with an AP score of 5 or a WRIT 100 course.Test out the major by taking English 299.
+You may also take a 200-level creative writing workshop for HA credit (202, 203, 204, 205, 206, or 207).
+You may begin this work at the 200-level as soon as you have fulfilled FDR FW with an AP score of 5 or a WRIT 100 course.Test out the major by taking English 299.
 Multiple sections with different topics occur in fall and winter.

 Students who are serious about the English major (having completed one 200-level English course) should take English 299, the gateway seminar into upper-level work in the major.
 English 299 serves as the pre-requisite for 300-level course work in English.
 Topics, instructors, and times vary each term.
 At least one 299 seminar is offered in fall and winter terms.
 First-year students who have taken a 200-level English course are welcome in a winter 299 section.
 Most majors take English 299 as sophomores, but late-joining juniors may also register for the gateway seminar.
 Junior majors may take 299 as a co-requisite with a 300-level English course.
 This may require instructor consent, so please check before registration gets underway.